 1. Devon recognizes that Sections 1, 2 and 3, are rather sizable correction sections consisting of 16 lots in the N/2 of the Sections and therefore may present a number of novel questions and issues regarding the application of the Division's rules to the unusual circumstances created by the Sections.
-Devon respectfully submits in Exhibit A, attached to this Application, what it proposes to be a valid and beneficial interpretation and application of NMAC 19.15.16.15B(1)(1) and related rules for establishing the N/2 N/2 of correction Sections 1, 2 and 3, consisting of Lots 1-8 of each Section ("Subject Lands"), as a standard unit.
-For the reasons provided in Exhibit A, Devon respectfully submits that establishing the Subject Lands as a standard horizontal spacing unit would best serve the interest of the Division and applicants by ensuring a consistent and systematic application of the Rules to correction sections, no matter the size or number of lots, for the protection of correlative right and prevention of waste.
+Devon respectfully submits that in Exhibit A, attached to this Application, it proposes for the Division's consideration a valid and beneficial interpretation and application of NMAC 19.15.16.15B(1)(1) and related rules for establishing the N/2 N/2 and/or S/2 N/2 of correction Sections 1, 2 and 3, consisting of Lots 1-8 of each Section ("Subject Lands"), as a standard unit.
+For the reasons provided in Exhibit A, Devon respectfully submits that establishing the Subject Lands as a standard unit would best serve the interest of the Division and Applicants by ensuring a consistent and systematic application of the Rules to correction sections, no matter the size or number of lots, for the protection of correlative right and prevention of waste.